What We Know: Iran's Missile Strike Against The U.S. In Iraq

 What the U.S. says

-"I"m pleased to inform you, the American people should be extremely grateful and happy.
+"I'm pleased to inform you, the American people should be extremely grateful and happy.
 No Americans were harmed in last night's attack by the Iranian regime," Trump said Wednesday in a speech at the White House.
 "We suffered no casualties.
 All of our soldiers are safe, and only minimal damage was sustained at our military bases."

+A Defense Department official issued a written statement Wednesday afternoon saying, "U.S. early warning systems detected the incoming ballistic missiles well in advance, providing U.S. and Coalition forces adequate time to take appropriate force protection measures."

 Shortly after the Iranian attack began, at about 5:30 p.m.
 ET on Tuesday, Trump tweeted: